-Cervical screening: Australian guidelines currently recommend two yearly pap smears from the age of 20 years or within two years of starting sexual activity.
+Cervical screening: From 1st December 2017 Australian guidelines now recommend five yearly cervical screening testing from the age of 25 years to 70-74 years.
 Regular screening enables early detection and treatment of cervical abnormalities to prevent progression to cervical cancer.
 Abnormal vaginal bleeding patterns such as intermenstrual bleeding or postcoital bleeding should be discussed with your GP as this may indicate cervical abnormalities.

 Click here for link to WA Cervical Cancer Prevention Program.

 Breast screening: The current recommendations are two yearly mammograms from the age of 50 years or from 40 years for women with a strong family history of breast cancer.
 Routine screening is done by Breastscreen WA.
 Women are encouraged to be ‘breast aware’ and to self-examine regularly so that any changes can be detected and discussed with your doctor.
 It is also important to report symptoms such as nipple rash and bloody discharge to your GP as these may require further investigation.

 The word ‘menopause’ comes from the Greek words ‘menos’ meaning month and ‘pause’ meaning to cease.
 Menopause means the monthly period stops.

 Menopause is the final menstrual period.
 Usually you only know you have had a final menstrual period if you have had no period for 12 months.